theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/documentation/sap-connection/settings.md

 ### Xtract Data Source Settings

 Some input fields for the SAP connection vary depending on the selected connection method in the field **Technology**.
-{{ productName }} supports the following connection methods to SAP systems:

-- Connection to a single application server.
-- Connection to a message server, see [SAP Documentation: Load Balancing](https://help.sap.com/saphelp_nwpi711/helpdata/en/c4/3a644c505211d189550000e829fbbd/content.htm?no_cache=true).

 === "Xtract SAP Application Server"